 Group Dynamics:

-Besides arguing for the right of individuals to have their own values and against the right of culture and religion to define morality, I have said very little about how people should actually behave.
-If there was only one person in the world, ethics would be pretty easy.
+Although I have argued for the ability of individuals to have their own values and against the necessity of culture and religion to define morality, I have said very little about how people should actually behave.
+If there was only one person in the world, Ethics would be pretty easy.
 That person could simply do whatever he thought would make life best to him and there would be no other sentient life to judge his actions and respond to them.
 But when other people do exist, things are more complicated.
 The consequences of our actions depend on how other people act as well.
 There are billions of people in the world.
 How should we act among others to make things go well to us?

 Reciprocity:

-If some strangers were playing soccer and their ball was kicked out of bounds towards you, you’d probably throw it back.
+If some strangers were playing soccer and their ball was kicked far out of bounds where you were, you would probably throw it back.
 Why?
-It is little bother to you, compared to if they had to chase after the ball, and in the same situation you would like them to do the same for you.
-It is unlikely that even a total egoist would refuse, because life would be more difficult to him if people did not perform such courtesies.
+It is little trouble to you compared to if they had to chase after the ball, and in the same situation you would like them to do the same for you.
+Even someone who does not care about others would be shortsighted to refuse because life would be more difficult to him if people did not perform such courtesies.
 Reciprocity is a system in which people behave in certain ways and expect like responses.
-If everyone performs such small favors, everyone will overall gain more benefit with less effort.
+If everyone performs such small favors, everyone will overall gain more benefit.
 If everyone did what was best to them in the short term, everyone would lose in the long term.

 Throughout most human civilizations, there have been ethical teachings about reciprocity.
-Many of them rely on some variation of the rule “treat others as you would like to be treated.”
+Many of them rely on some variation of a rule to treat others as you would like to be treated.
 While this is a good rule in many situations, it is also full of problems.
 Who counts as others?
 Other humans?
 Why not animals?
 What if there is a large difference in the way you and the other person want to be treated?
 What if there is a large difference in the way you and the other person deserve to be treated?
 Should a person refuse the notion of retribution and give aid to those that continually try to destroy him?
 No, it is usually better to treat others how they deserve to be treated and in ways that conform to beneficial systems of reciprocity.
-To undermine the structures of justice and reciprocity is to make the world a place in which people do not receive what they deserve and people do receive what they don’t deserve.
-You can imagine the consequences of that.
+When you do so, you focus your effort on helping those that support your values and punishing those that work against your values.
+Otherwise, you may waste effort on things that are bad or indifferent to you and you have no control over others treating you badly.

 Government: